 In 1603 King James I, by letter patent, granted the manor of Little Ness, including Adcote, to the Protestant branch of the Howard family, Thomas, Earl of Suffolk, who in turn sold it to the Cravens.
-Adcote was divided up during the early part of the eighteenth century and was reunited by the Shropshire hero – Clive of India.
+Adcote was divided up during the early part of the eighteenth century.

-From Clive’s will we learn that he had purchased the lands stretching from Baschurch to Little Ness.
-In 1850 Robert Clive’s great grandson, sold his land to Henry Dickenson, of Coalbrookdale, who was married to Deborah Darby.
+The lands stretching from Baschurch to Little Ness were later reunited and sold in 1850 to Henry Dickenson, of Coalbrookdale, who was married to Deborah Darby of the famous Darby family.
 In 1868 the property was conveyed to Rebecca Darby, the widow of Alfred Darby.